 The original 1984 Ghostbusters is an icon of 80s culture.
 With its smart sense of humor, innovative concept, and visual effects that, somehow, still hold up, it’s no wonder that Ghostbusters became the highest-grossing comedy of the 1980s.
-There was one sequel which, while pretty inventive in regards to plot, lacked much of the humor found in the original, leaving many fans dissatisfied.
+There was one sequel which lacked much of the humor found in the original, leaving many fans dissatisfied.
 Though a third film in the series was often planned, it was a project that was ultimately not to be, as it fell through one time after another after another after another.

 Now we finally have a third Ghostbusters film, though not a third in the same series.
 Like many franchises that have laid dormant for an extended period of time, this 2016 film is a reboot, with an all-new cast of characters starting from scratch.
-This has, of course, lead to many fans of the original films feeling disheartened that they never got the third film they waited so long for, but this new Ghostbusters does manage to hold its own, even if the ghosts of its past prevent it from reaching the same heights of the originator.
+This has, of course, lead to many fans of the original films feeling disheartened that they never got the third film they waited so long for.
+And sadly, this newer version doesn’t give a whole lot of reason to win fans over.
+Ultimately, the ghosts of its past are just too prominent, and the new material not strong enough to bust them.

 The new film reimagines the Ghostbusters as a team of female paranormal patrol officers.
 The two at the center of the story are Abby Yates (Melissa McCarthy) and Erin Gilbert (Kristen Wiig), while the two other members of the quartet are Jillian Holtzmann (Kate McKinnon) and Patty Tolan (Leslie Jones).